TirendazAcademy/DJANGO-TUTORIAL/README.md

 # Django Tutorial

-Hi, You can find the project files of django lessons on the Tirendaz Academy youtube channel here.
-Happy learnings
+Hi, You can find the project files of django lessons on the https://youtube.com/TirendazAkademi youtube channel here.
+Happy learnings.